 - Hydrocortisone: While it’s best known for its anti-itching properties, hydrocortisone can also help to heal the skin and reduce inflammation.

 Nano-Ray Laser Skin Resurfacing

-Microdermabrasion is a less intense treatment when compared to chemical peels and laser treatments.
-However, it’s an ideal option for patients who primarily have skin pigmentation issues on their epidermis, since it’s a gentle and effective way to treat this issue.
+Microdermabrasion is less intense compared to chemical peels and laser treatments, so it’s not always the best choice for those with deep skin issues.
+However, it’s ideal for those who primarily have skin pigmentation issues on their epidermis, since it’s a gentle and effective way to treat the outer layer of skin.

 Skin Pigmentation Treatment